rrsolomon/h4ckb0x/README.md

 # Flavors
 ## Air
 The light-weight version of h4ckb0x.
+* Wifi and OSINT Dedicated Operating System

 ## Water
-Blue team dedicated tools
+* Blue team dedicated tools

 ## Fire
-Red team dedicated tools
+* Red team dedicated tools

 ## Amytheyst
-This contains all major hacking tools that are currently on the Parrot and Kali Tools lists.
+* This contains all major hacking tools that are currently on the Parrot and Kali Tools lists.